gofynd/fdk-client-python/documentation/application/CATALOG.md

-Retrieves the total number of followers for a specific item by its ID.
+Get the total count of followers for a given collection type and collection ID.

 *Returned Response:*